clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 ---
 Clojurists Together is excited to announce that  we will be funding 7 projects in Q2 2024 for a total of $35K USD (3 for $9K and 4 shorter or more experimental projects for $2K).
 To date in 2024, we are funding 25 projects or developers for a total of $223,000 USD.
-This includes the 8 long-term developers whose project work we are funding for the year.
+This includes the 8 long-term developers whose project work we are supporting for the year.
 We expect to be able to fund another 7 projects this year for a grand total of $258,000.
 Thanks to all our members for making this happen!

 Based on our recent survey results we know that our members and larger Clojure community rely on this work on a regular (most on a daily) basis.
 If we are able to engage more companies or individual developer members, we could support even more important work - so please get the word out.